Alexander Tatarenko

-Alexander Alexandrovich Tatarenko (Алекса́ндр Алекса́ндрович Тата́ренко; 5 October 1925 – 1 December 1999) was a Russian painter, restorer, art teacher, and member of the Saint Petersburg Union of Artists who regarded as a representative of the Leningrad School of Painting.
+Alexander Alexandrovich Tatarenko (Алекса́ндр Алекса́ндрович Тата́ренко; October 5, 1925 – December 1, 1999) was a Russian painter, restorer, art teacher, and member of the Saint Petersburg Union of Artists who regarded as a representative of the Leningrad School of Painting.

 Biography

-Alexander Alexandrovich Tatarenko was born on 5 October 1925 in Ochakov city, Nikolaev oblast of southern Ukraine, USSR.
+Alexander Alexandrovich Tatarenko was born October 5, 1925, in Ochakov city, Nikolaev oblast of southern Ukraine, USSR.
 Since 1933 Alexander Tatarenko lived in Leningrad.

 In 1942–1945 Tatrenko took part in the Great Patriotic War and was wounded.
 Then he was mobilized in the fleet until 1950.
 He was awarded many military orders and medals.

 In 1955 Alexander Tatarenko graduated from Vera Mukhina Institute in Leningrad in Alexander Kazantsev workshop.
 He studied of Stepan Privedentsev, Ivan Stepashkin, Piotr Buchkin, Kiril Iogansen.

 Since 1960 Alexander Tatarenko has participated in Art Exhibitions.
 He painted portraits, landscapes, seascapes, cityscapes, genre compositions.
 Alexander Tatarenko worked as easel and monumental painter, restorer, Art teacher.
 His solo exhibitions were in Leningrad (1962, 1981), Odessa (1963, 1982).

 Alexander Tatarenko was a member of the Saint Petersburg Union of Artists (before 1992 – Leningrad branch of Union of Artists of Russian Federation) since 1955, a Member of Peter's Academy of Sciences and Arts (1996).

-Alexander Alexandrovich Tatarenko died on 1 December 1999 at the seventy-fifth year of life.
+Alexander Alexandrovich Tatarenko died on December 1, 1999, at the seventy-fifth year of life.
 His paintings reside in Art museums of Saint Petersburg, Petrozavodsk, Nikolaev, Ochakov, Lvov, in private collections in Russia, France, Ukraine, Finland, Germany, USA, England, Japan, and throughout the world.